Whitney Point Gears up for Almost Annual Crappie Derby

-Over the years, the Almost Annual Crappie Derby has evolved from a small fishing event into an event to attend if you want to see and be seen.
-The Almost Annual Crappie Derby is a way to break away from the cabin fever that tends to set in this time of year.
+Over the years, the Almost Annual Crappie Derby has evolved from a small fishing event into an event to attend if you're someone who wants to be seen and to see.
+People come from all over to attend the event as a way to break away from the cabin fever that tends to set in this time of year.

 The Almost Annual Crappie Derby is a family-friendly event and if you're planning to attend this year, here's what you need to know:

 - The Almost Annual Crappie Derby is scheduled for Saturday, February 16th.

 - If the ice isn't thick enough to hold the derby, there won't be a reschedule date.

 - Registration is $2.00 for those 12-years-old and older.
 You must be registered to win a prize, and you must have your Registration ID on your person during the derby to win prizes.
 There are several registration locations which you'll find here.

 - The derby begins at 8 a.m. and ends at 3 p.m.
 Ice skating begins at 12 p.m. and ends at 3 p.m.